drewkhoury/docker-datacenter/README.md

 - If you require a proxy on your workstation, review `VIRTUALBOX_PROXY` and `LOCAL_PROXY`

 # Steps

+Before you begin obtain a docker_subscription.lic by visiting https://hub.docker.com/enterprise/trial/

+Put your docker_subscription.lic file in the root of this repo.

 The `vagrant up` command will bring up all 3 VMs and provision them with Docker Datacenter.